gitmikex/Agility/f5-agility-lab-master/docs/class2/module1/module1.rst

 |image4|

 After saving the certificate file, click Cancel button to go back to previous screen.

-5. Now, circle back to the BIG-IQ TMUI and go back to the Certificate Properties \ **State** setting, click the \ **Import** button and then:
+5. Now, circle back to the BIG-IQ CM TMUI and go back to the Certificate Properties: State setting, click the Import button and then:

 -  To upload the certificate's file, select Upload File and click the Choose File button to navigate to the certificate file you saved before.

 |image5|

-Since this is a bundled certificate/key pair, you can skip the next step.
+Since this is a bundled certificate/key pair, you do not need to separately import the key file.

-6. For the Key Properties State setting, click the Import button and then:

--  To upload the key's file, select Upload File and click the Choose File button to navigate to the key file.

 7. Click the Save & Close button.
 Your certificate/key pair is now **Managed** by BIG-IQ.